 Veronica Paricio is Assistant Dean of Career Development at Roger Williams University School of Law.
 Prior to RWU Law, Ms. Paricio worked in the Career Development Office at the University of Colorado Law School, where she held several positions including Career Counselor, Director, and Assistant Dean.
 She previously worked at two large law firms in New York City, recruiting law students and lawyers.
 Ms. Paricio is the Law School Professional Chair of the National Advisory Committee for Equal Justice Works as well as the NALP Liaison to Equal Justice Works.
 She is a member of the Rhode Island Bar Association, the Rhode Island Women’s Bar Association, the Boston Bar Association and Massachusetts Women’s Bar Association.
 Ms. Paricio is also a member of the Board for the Feinstein Institute for Legal Services.
 She received her Bachelor of Arts degree in Psychology from Dartmouth College.

-Rick Quiles, M.D. is a pediatrician whose practice serves approximately 4000 children in Rhode Island.
+Rick Quiles is a pediatrician whose practice serves approximately 4000 children in Rhode Island.
 His practice provides primary care for a diverse and underserved patient population that is predominantly Latino.
 Dr. Quiles is a proud community leader devoted to urban minority youth, serving on the Advisory Board of RI-CAN, and supporting several community organizations, including Latino Dollars for Scholars, Make a Wish RI, Manny Mota Hispanic Softball League, and Cal Ripken Little League.
-A graduate of Brown University, Dr. Quiles and his wife Soljane, a teacher at the Highlander Charter School, have two sons.
+Dr. Quiles is the 2013 Medical Champion Prescribe a Book Award recipient from Reach Out and Read RI.
+His literacy campaign was highlighted in an interview with Lucia Navarro of CNN Espanol on Cafe Latino.
+Dr. Quiles is also a founding Board member of Hermandad Health, providing free medical mission healthcare services to poor underserved Latin American countries worldwide.
+A graduate of Brown University, Dr. Quiles is father to two sons who attend Highlander Charter School.

-Manuela Raposo, M.D. is Director of Workforce and Director of the RI Welcome Back Center at Dorcas International Institute of RI.
-As Director of Workforce for Dorcas International, she is aware of the need to implement innovative ideas that would provide solutions for those seeking education and training in order to become more employable.
-As Director of the RIWBC, Dr. Raposo provides the necessary resources to help internationally educated professionals enter the workforce in a capacity that is worthy of their education and training.
-In addition, Dr. Raposo is a tireless advocate for professionals educated in other countries, creating strategies to help them address barriers and policy issues that prevent them from full participation in the workforce and in our communities.
-She has worked in research, advocacy and direct services in a range of areas including leadership and civic engagement, mentorship and community development and asset building.
-Among her many forms of community engagement, she serves on the Governors Workforce Board, RI Board of Nursing and Nurse Regulations, the RI State Nursing Institute Middle College Board, the RI Kids Count Board, the Latino Policy Institute Board, The Immigrant Professional Integration (IMPRINT) Steering Committee, The Welcome Back Initiative Board, and the RI Professional Latinos Association (RIPLA) Board.
-Dr. Raposo earned a degree in Medicine from Universidad Iberoamericana in the Dominican Republic.
+Manuela Raposo is the President of the RI Welcome Back Center in Providence, RI.
+Having graduated from Universidad Iberoamericana in the Dominican Republic with a degree in Medicine and living and working in the Dominican Republic for ten years, she has always been passionate about public health, in particular community based initiatives.
+As President of the RIWBC, she is highly engaged in identifying ways to provide the necessary resources that will help internationally educated professionals enter the workforce in a capacity that is worthy of their education and training.
+Manuela is a tireless advocate for professionals educated in other countries, creating strategies to help them address barriers and policy issues that prevent them from full participation in the workforce and in our communities.
+Manuela currently works for the RI Department of Health and has worked in research, advocacy and direct services in a range of areas including leadership and civic engagement, mentorship, community development and asset building.
+Among her many community involvements, she serves on the RI Kids Count Board, Latino Policy Institute Board, The Immigrant Professional Integration (IMPRINT) Steering Committee, The Welcome Back Initiative Board, Providence Minority and Women in Business and Enterprise Board and the RI Professional Latinos Association (RIPLA) Board.
+Manuela has two children and lives in Providence, RI.

 Jeshua Zapata is president and co-founder of Xzito Creative Solutions LLC, an online marketing firm that has won numerous awards including the 2007 Hispanic Business of The Year, 2013 SBA Young Entrepreneur of The Year, and inclusion in Diversity MBA Magazine, Top 100 Leaders under 50.
 His career began with MetLife Auto & Home Insurance, where he established the project management, process review and information technology skills that laid the foundation needed for his role as President at Xzito.
 Mr. Zapata has served on the Board of Directors for the Junior Achievement, the American Marketing Association, and English for Action.
 He is a graduate of Central Falls High School and Bryant University, where he earned a degree in Business Administration focused on Computer Information Systems and a minor in Communications.